Effects of Layer Freezing on Transferring a Speech Recognition System to Under-resourced Languages: Abstract

 \section{Abstract}

-In this paper, we train Mozilla's DeepSpeech architecture on German and Swiss German speech datasets and compare the results of different training methods.
-We first train the models from scratch on both languages and then improve upon the results by using an English pretrained version of DeepSpeech for weight initialization and experiment with the effects of freezing different layers during training.
-We see that even freezing only one layer already improves the results dramatically.
+In this paper, we investigate the effect of layer freezing on the effectiveness of model transfer in the area of automatic speech recognition.
+We experiment with Mozilla's DeepSpeech architecture on German and Swiss German speech datasets and compare the results of either training from scratch vs.\ transferring a pre-trained model.
+We compare different layer freezing schemes and find that even freezing only one layer already significantly improves results.